 To reach the company's goals, Gorman said that Morgan Stanley would follow a program of cost cuts, digital technology enhancements and pursue greater lending and banking business.

 Recent earnings reports give the industry a moment to take stock and see how the firms are measuring up.
-Click through our slideshow to see how your firm is performing compared to its peers.
-For a one-page version, click here.
+Scroll below or click here to view our slideshow to see how your firm is performing compared to its peers.

 Merrill Lynch was the only wirehouse to grow its advisor force last year.
 The firm's thundering herd was up more than 700 advisors compared to the same period a year ago.
 The rise was due to recruiting as well as new trainees joining Merrill, according to the firm.

 Meanwhile, rival firm Raymond James continues to grow its employee channel through aggressive recruiting.
-Indeed, the firm reached a record size at the end of 2015.
+The firm had reached a record size by the end of 2015.

 Market volatility at the end of the fourth quarter buffeted asset levels at all firms, most of which reported declines.